Agung-Krisna/Prime-Number-Checker/README.md

 # Prime Number Checker
 This is a prime number checker that works using positive value integers.
-If you put a negative value in the program, it would throw an error and quit the program
+If you put a negative value, 0 or 1, or even character and strings in the program, it would throw an error and quit the program

 ## Setup
 Paste this code into your IDE, and compile it.
 After that, input the minimum value, and the maximum value.
 The program would do the rest of the counting.